bertyhell/video-to-frames/README.md

 For a video file (bunny.mp4) which is 1280x720 and comes in at 5MB

 ##### Desktop (windows i7)
+* Getting   5 frames takes about 0.7 seconds
 * Getting  30 frames takes about 2   seconds
-* Getting 60 takes about 4 seconds
+* Getting  60 frames takes about 4   seconds
-* Getting 120 takes about 8 seconds
+* Getting 120 frames takes about 8   seconds

 ##### phone (Nexus 5)
-* Getting 30 frames takes about 2 seconds
-* Getting 60 takes about 4 seconds
+* Getting   5 frames takes about 4   seconds
-* Getting 120 takes about 8 seconds
+* Getting  30 frames takes about 32  seconds